straube/multiple-domain/multiple-domain/readme.txt

 == Changelog ==

 = 0.2 =
-* Code refactoring.
 * Improved port verification.
 * Added `MULTPLE_DOMAIN_DOMAIN` constant for theme/plugin customization.
+* And, last but not least, code refactoring.

 = 0.1 =
-This is the inital version.
+This is the first release.
 It supports setting domains and an optional base URL for each one.

 == Upgrade Notice ==